kendexvlad/SoundPad-Ultimate/README.md

 **Modern, customizable sound pad for Windows** — built for streamers, gamers, and anyone who needs instant audio playback.

 > 🎵 Play, 🔴 record, and 🎛️ manage sounds effortlessly with a sleek interface and powerful features.
+Showcase video - https://youtu.be/mmF3pLoJfKE?si=BM-z7VgjcgPSz30T

 ---
 ## 🤔 What Is It For?